-Regarding the ownership of natural resources, please see question 7.4 below
+Regarding the ownership of natural resources, please see question 7.4 below.

 Transportation pipelines and associated infrastructure is regulated by the State.
 Transportation activities are subject to authorisation from the Ministry of Petroleum.
-Operators of oil and gas pipelines have an exclusive right to explore the infrastructures of the transport of oil and natural gas.
+Operators of oil and gas pipelines have an exclusive right to explore and develop infrastructure for the transport of oil and natural gas.
 The licence authorises its holder to occupy the necessary areas to implement the activities established by the licence.
 Once the licence is no longer in effect, the assets used in the transportation activity become the property of the State.
-These assets are the property of the operator for the duration of the licence.